Skip to main content

 Vaginal intraepithelial neoplasia (VAIN)

-VAIN in a pre-cancerous change in cells of the vagina.
+VAIN is a pre-cancerous change in cells of the vagina.
 Many cases of low-grade VAIN (VAIN 1) will go away on their own, so some doctors will choose to watch them closely without starting treatment.
-This means getting Pap tests, often with colposcopy, every few months.
-If the area of VAIN doesn’t go away or gets worse, treatment is started.
+This means you will be getting Pap tests, often with colposcopy, every few months.
+If the area of VAIN doesn’t go away or gets worse, treatment will be started.

 VAIN 2 is less likely to go away on its own, so treatment may be started right away.
 Still, some doctors may just watch it closely and then start treatment later, if needed.